Chief Executive Officer, Kim Day

 Patrick Heck is the Chief Commercial Officer and Executive Vice President.
 In this role, he is responsible for all airport commercial revenue programs including the retail, food and beverage, commercial property, car rental, parking and ground transportation businesses.
 He is also in charge of airline affairs and air service development.
 Heck returned to DEN in 2016 after serving five years as the airport’s Chief Financial Officer from 2009 to 2014.

 Chief Real Estate Officer, Darryl Jones

-Darryl Jones is the Chief Real Estate Officer and Executive Vice President responsible for the continued development and economic expansion of the airport’s real estate program on 17,000 developable acres.
+Darryl Jones is the Chief Real Estate Officer and Executive Vice President responsible for the continued development and economic expansion of the airport’s real estate program on over 16,000 developable acres.
 The program includes the transit-oriented communities at two on-airport, commuter rail stations, and the 1,500-acre commercial-use pilot program, ratified by voters in November 2015.